|

 - PEARLE:

-Variant of Pearl, meaning "pearl."
+Variant spelling of English Pearl, meaning "pearl."

 - PEARLIE:

-Pet form of Pearl, meaning "pearl."
+Pet form of English Pearl, meaning "pearl."

 - PEG: